 What is a Birth Injury?

-A birth injury is an injury that happens during childbirth, however sometimes a mistake made in the hospital shortly after a baby is born can also result in harm that is categorised with birth injuries.
+A birth injury is an injury that happens during childbirth, however, sometimes a mistake made in the hospital shortly after a baby is born can also result in harm that is categorised with birth injuries.

 Some children live their entire lives with cerebral palsy, a condition which itself varies in severity.
 A child born with cerebral palsy could have only slightly impaired movement and average intelligence while another could have cognitive impairment, difficulty eating and breathing, and changes so impaired that walking is impossible.

 Other consequences of birth injuries are Erb’s palsy, which can cause paralysis, weakness, or loss of sensation in the arm to varying degrees.
 Brain damage that leads to epilepsy, cognitive impairments, developmental delays, and behavioural issues as a child grows older is also possible.
-Skull fractures ranging from small to large can cause severe and life-threatening consequences or may mild and may not even be detected.
+Skull fractures ranging from small to large can cause severe and life-threatening consequences or could be mild and may not even be detected.

 What is birth injury negligence?

 Birth injuries can affect both the baby and the mother, and thus necessitating claims for birth injury.
-Birth injury negligence happens when medical experts either; fail to follow the correct procedures or when they carry them out in substandard or inappropriate manner.
+Birth injury negligence happens when medical experts either; fail to follow the correct procedures or when they carry them out in a substandard or inappropriate manner.

 Birth Injury Negligence can also refer to a mother receiving a poor standard of care during her pregnancy.
 This care, in turn, leads to difficulties during labour and childbirth classified as “birth injuries”.